 We’re always accepting freelance pitches

-We want to encourage more Indigenous storytelling in 2022 — send us your pitch.
+We want to encourage more Indigenous storytelling!
+Whether you have years of journalism experience, or simply have a story to share, send us your pitch.

 IndigiNews is focused on relationship-building, uplifting storytelling, trauma-informed practices and holding colonial institutions to account.
 We centre Indigenous people in our stories.